 Packed full of fun features, jaw-dropping facts and awe-inspiring photos – it’ll keep you entertained for hours!

 Find our magazine in all good newsagents, or become a subscriber and have it delivered to your door!
 Ask your parents to check out the ‘Subscribe’ tab on our website!

 1. Burning fossil fuelsOver the past 150 years, industrialised countries have been burning large amounts of fossil fuels such as oil and gas.
 The gases released into the atmosphere during this process act like an invisible ‘blanket’, trapping heat from the sun and warming the Earth.
 This is known as the “Greenhouse Effect”.

-3. DeforestationForests absorb huge amounts of carbon dioxide – a greenhouse gas – from the air, and release oxygen back into it.
+3. DeforestationForests absorb huge amounts of carbon dioxide – another greenhouse gas – from the air, and release oxygen back into it.
 The Amazon rainforest is so large and efficient at doing this that it acts like our planet’s air conditioner – limiting climate change.
 Sadly, many rainforests are being cut down to make wood, palm oil and to clear the way for farmland, roads, oil mines, and dams.

 How will climate change affect the planet?